Slater Young: Pinoy Big Brother: Unlimited

 Young was eventually selected and entered the reality show as part of the first batch that entered the house.
-He became known as the "The Hotshot Engineer of Cebu".
+He became known as "The Hotshot Engineer of Cebu".
 On Day 155 – the Big Night at the Grandstand (March 31, 2012), he was proclaimed as the show's first male Big Winner of a Pinoy Big Brother regular season.
 He garnered a total of 40.02% of votes with 18.58% lead from 2nd Big Placer, Pamu Pamorada.

 Post-Big Brother

 Weeks after his winning, Young made several guest appearances in the network and with the premier of the new season of Pinoy Big Brother only a week after his victory, speculations rose that he is pressured of debuting quickly to the entertainment industry.
 On April 13, Young played his first acting role as a guest star in the series finale of E-Boy opposite Jessy Mendiola.
 On April 28, Young continued his acting stint via the drama anthology Maalaala Mo Kaya as Andrei with veteran actress, Dimples Romana, and PBB: Unlimited's 4th Big Placer, Paco Evangelista.

 Young has since retired from showbiz and decided to focus on his own business, manufacturing lightweight concrete called LiteBlock.